erenkotar/predicting-game-success-tensorflow/README.md

 * Since there are many HTML elements, data is preprocessed and manipulated before feeding it to models.
 * Also preprocessed data are visualized and some of the features' descriptive statistics are observed to gain insights.
 3. Find the NLP MODEL at **3.1.
 NLP_Model.ipynb**
+*Text data is preprocessed, normalized, tokenized, and then trained on LSTM and Dense layers.
+Trained model is saved to be used in next Notebook.
-(this notebook's author is my good fellow Ahmet Arif Turkmen who has excellent skills in NLP)
+(The original author of this notebook is my good fellow Ahmet Arif Turkmen who has excellent skills in NLP.
+However, I altered the architecture of the model that enables pre-training on the text with Descriptions and used the embedding of a pre-trained model in the training of Feed Forward Neural Network with tabular features which ended up increasing the model's performance)
-* Embeddings of descriptions are trained over the target.
-4. A predictive model is created based on textual features **Name** and **Description**.
-* Find the Final Models at **3.2.
+4. Find the Final Models at **3.2.
 Final Models.ipynb**
-5. Different predictive models are created in that Jupyter Notebook.
+* With benchmarks of different algorithms like KNN and Random Forrest, neural network models are trained and evaluated in the same training-test sets.